nicolas-rasmont/nicolas-rasmont.github.io/_posts/2023-07-12-post-bibliography.md

 ---
 layout: post
-title: a post with bibliography
+title: A post with bibliography
 date: 2023-07-12 09:56:00-0400
-description: an example of a blog post with bibliography
+description: An example of a blog post with bibliography
 tags: formatting bib
 categories: sample-posts
 giscus_comments: true